Burbenpho/gametoolkit/README.md

 ```

 Remember to replace placeholders like `"My Game"` your actual game names and save locations.
 You can add multiple paths per game to cover different save locations.

-## Contributing

-Contributions to Ludusavi are welcome!
-Please see the [CONTRIBUTING.md](https://github.com/mtkennerly/ludusavi/blob/main/CONTRIBUTING.md) file for details.

 ## Credits